NCBI-Codeathons/Marker-Gene-Validator/README.md

 	-Is there a way to evaulate programmatically internal frameshifts.

 	Ran test using CLUSTALO but since it does not product tabular output this would not work for the above steps.
-	We are not trying BLAST vs. all on a smaller dataset.

 ##### [5] Validate the sequences with a series of BLAST queries